-Gas-to-liquids (GTL) Ethanol, fuel made from corn or sugar, is already used in many countries and is making headway in the United States.
-It has been blended into gasoline in the Midwest, corn states, for many years, but when MTBE became outlawed because of it’s toxicity and oil hit $60 a barrel it became a household word.
-Ethanol has the petroleum properties that can be blended with gasoline, not with diesel.
+GTL is on the rise.
+Ethanol, fuel made from corn or sugar, is already used in many countries and is making headway in the United States.
+It has been blended into gasoline in the Midwest, corn states, for many years, but when MTBE became outlawed because of its toxicity and oil hit $60 a barrel it became a household word.
+Ethanol has petroleum properties that can be blended with gasoline, not with diesel.

 Jack Jacometti, Shell’s Vice President of gas-to-liquids (GTL) stated in a telephone interview that, “GTL is already a viable option.
 Biomass-to-liquid could be a viable option at around $80 per barrel.”

-In March of ’05 Volkswagen announced that five percent SME was acceptable in their cars.
-SME and RME offers enhanced lubricity and cetane, plus similar horsepower and torque when compared to petroleum diesel.
+In March of ’05, Volkswagen announced that five percent of SME was acceptable in their cars.
+SME and RME offer enhanced lubricity and cetane, plus similar horsepower and torque when compared to petroleum diesel.
 Because plant-based feedstock crops absorb CO2 as they grow, the lifecycle of biodiesel fuel can be up to 85% CO2 neutral.
 SME contains oxygen that reduces particulate matters in the emissions when blended with conventional diesel, but it has to be in concentrations of 10-20 percent.

 The GTL process will optimize the energy we are getting from hydrocarbons, giving us a very valuable, and cleaner, energy for motor transportation.
-The added benefit of being able to produce BTL, a renewable resource blended with diesel, is that will give us 25 percent more miles per gallon, when combusted in a vehicle, than gasoline.
-Ethanol, a renewable that can be blended with gasoline, produces 25 percent less miles per gallon, when combusted in a vehicle, than gasoline.
-Both BTL and ethanol are renewables that have their own attributes, but BTL produces 66% more miles per gallon, when combusted in a vehicle, over ethanol.
-In either case, both BTL and ethanol is part of the solution that will get the global economy off hydrocarbons and allow us to breath easier and cleaner.
+The added benefit of being able to produce BTL, a renewable resource blended with diesel, is that it will give us 25 percent more miles per gallon, when combusted in a vehicle, than gasoline.
+Ethanol, a renewable that can be blended with gasoline, produces 25 percent fewer miles per gallon when combusted in a vehicle, than gasoline.
+Both BTL and ethanol are renewables that have their own attributes, but BTL produces 66% more miles per gallon when combusted in a vehicle, over ethanol.
+In either case, both BTL and ethanol is part of the solution that will get the global economy off hydrocarbons and allow us to breathe easier and cleaner.